Punktum-dk/epp-service-specification/README.md

 ### Document History

 - 4.0 2020-09-30
-  - Added information on setting/unsetting AuthInfo token for adding and removing nameservers for a domain name
+  - Added information on setting/unsetting AuthInfo token for adding and removing name servers for a domain name
   - Added documentation on the extension to [info domain](#info-domain) with information on the AuthInfo expiration date using the `dkhm::authInfoExDate` extension and introduced in XSD version 3.1

 - 3.9 2020-10-19